Swedish krona: History

-A 500 krona banknote (a new denomination) in a blue shade was introduced in 1985 with a portrait of King Charles XI and on the reverse an engraving depicts Christopher Polhem, the "father of Swedish engineering".
+A 500-kronor banknote (a new denomination) in a blue shade was introduced in 1985 with a portrait of King Charles XI and on the reverse an engraving depicts Christopher Polhem, the "father of Swedish engineering".
 These banknotes became invalid on 31 December 1998.
-A 500 krona banknote (red, but without foil strips) with the same portrait was printed 1989–2000.
+A 500-kronor banknote (red, but without foil strips) with the same portrait was printed 1989–2000.
 This banknote became invalid after 31 December 2005.
 A more secure version with the same portrait was introduced in 2001 and became invalid after 30 June 2017.
 The banknote had some controversy in 1985 because of the executions of "Snapphane" guerrilla warriors that King Charles XI ordered.

-The first two designs of 1,000 krona banknotes (printed from 1894 to 1950 and 1952–1973) became invalid on 31 December 1987.
-The third design with portrait of Jöns Jacob Berzelius (printed 1976–1988) and declared invalid on 31 December 1998.
-In preparation for retirement of the 10,000 krona banknotes a new 1,000 krona banknotes (of the 4th design / without foil strips) was printed from 1989 to 1991 with a portrait of Gustav Vasa and on the reverse a harvest picture from Olaus Magnus's Description of the Northern Peoples from 1555.
+The first two designs of 1,000-kronor banknotes (printed from 1894 to 1950 and 1952–1973) became invalid on 31 December 1987.
+The third design with portrait of King Charles XIV John and Jöns Jacob Berzelius (printed 1976–1988) and declared invalid on 31 December 1998.
+In preparation for retirement of the 10,000-kronor banknotes a new 1,000-kronor banknotes (of the 4th design / without foil strips) was printed from 1989 to 1991 with a portrait of Gustav Vasa and on the reverse a harvest picture from Olaus Magnus's Description of the Northern Peoples from 1555.
 Circulation peaked at over 48 million in 2001.

-On 15 March 2006, the Riksbank introduced a new, more secure 1,000 krona banknote with the same portrait and the Riksbank became the first central bank in the world to use the security feature of MOTION (a moving image in the striped band) on the new 1,000 krona banknote.
+On 15 March 2006, the Riksbank introduced a new, more secure 1,000-kronor banknote with the same portrait and the Riksbank became the first central bank in the world to use the security feature of MOTION (a moving image in the striped band) on the new 1,000-kronor banknote.
 When the banknote is tilted, the picture in the striped band appears to move.
 The Vasa banknote without security thread became invalid after 31 December 2013 at which time there was only 10 million in circulation.
 The Vasa banknotes with the security thread became invalid after 30 June 2016 at which time there was under 4 million in circulation.
 Replacement banknotes featuring Dag Hammarskjöld became valid on 1 October 2015, but were circulated in considerably fewer quantities (less than 3.5 million), thus reducing the supply of cash in Sweden.